liorerez7/mtaCoin/README.md

 ### 1. Miner:

-    - Reads configuration (difficulty) and connects to the server via named pipes.
+- Reads configuration (difficulty) and connects to the server via named pipes
-    - Mines new blocks by incrementing nonce and calculating hash based on difficulty.
+- Mines new blocks by incrementing nonce and calculating hash based on difficulty
-    - Sends mined blocks to the server for verification.
+- Sends mined blocks to the server for verification

 ### 2. Server:

-    - Initializes the blockchain with a genesis block and manages block validation.
+- Initializes the blockchain with a genesis block and manages block validation
-    - Verifies mined blocks using Proof of Work (PoW) and adds valid blocks to the blockchain.
+- Verifies mined blocks using Proof of Work (PoW) and adds valid blocks to the blockchain
-    - Broadcasts new blocks to all miners.
+- Broadcasts new blocks to all miners

 ## Docker & Linux Integration: